Simple Parametrization Methods for Generating Adomian Polynomials

-In this section, we discuss some important properties of Adomian polynomials, which are very useful and in many cases we can get Adomian polynomials for certain nonlinear operators without explicit calculations.
-As far as calculations of Adomian polynomials are concerned, formal power series can be used efficiently.
-Formal power series are purely algebraic objects, and can be defined without the notion of convergence.
-In order to obtain Adomian polynomials, we utilize some well known operations on formal power series.\\ Let $f$ and $g$ be formal power series in $x$ with $f(x)=\sum_{k=0}^{\infty}a_kx^k$ and $g(x)=\sum_{k=0}^{\infty}b_kx^k$.
-Then,
+In this section, we discuss some important properties of Adomian polynomials, which are very useful in many cases to obtain them without explicit calculations.
+Indeed, a formal power series can be effectively used to obtain them.